JoyPeter-Atule/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display last ten lines of /etc/passwd
+Display the third line of a file